khairil-izwani/docker-webservlet-console/README.md

 UI/ UX
 ------
-1. For the time being it has been decided to keep the console look as simple as possible.
+1. For the time being it has been decided to use a very simple console look.
 No fancy html,css or js stuffs.
 2. Use the available UX functionality of the web browser such as loading status, autocomplete etc.